-Records of complaints will be kept securely, only for as long as necessary and in line with data protection law, our privacy notices and our records management policy/record retention schedule.
+Records of complaints will be kept securely, only for as long as necessary and in line with data protection law, our privacy notices and record retention schedule.

-The details of the complaint, including the names of individuals involved, will not be shared with the whole Local Committee in case a review panel needs to be organised at a later point.
+The details of the complaint, including the names of individuals involved, will not be shared with the whole governing board in case a review panel needs to be organised at a later point.

-Where the Local Committee is aware of the substance of the complaint before the review panel stage, the school will (where reasonably practicable) arrange for an independent panel to hear the complaint.
+Where the governing board is aware of the substance of the complaint before the review panel stage, the school will (where reasonably practicable) arrange for an independent panel to hear the complaint.

 Complainants also have the right to request an independent panel if they believe there is likely to be bias in the proceedings.
-The decision to approve this request is made by the Local Committee, who will not unreasonably withhold consent.
+The decision to approve this request is made by the governing board, who will not unreasonably withhold consent.

-The Head of School or Executive Head will report annually to the Local Committee and the Trust on the number of formal complaints received and the levels at which they have been resolved.
+The Headteacher will report annually to the governing committee and the Trust on the number of formal complaints received and the levels at which they have been resolved.
 No details identifying the complaint or any member of staff will be published.

-The Local Committee will review any underlying issues raised by complaints with the Head of School and Executive Head, where appropriate, and respecting confidentiality, to determine whether there are any improvements that the school can make to its procedures or practice to help prevent similar events in the future.
+The governing committee will review any underlying issues raised by complaints with the headteacher, where appropriate, and respecting confidentiality, to determine whether there are any improvements that the school can make to its procedures or practice to help prevent similar events in the future.